Wales

 Site manager and owner: Justin Lyons, Natural Resources Wales

-Experiment conducted by: Nina Overtoom (University of York) in collaboration with Dr Ben Keane (University of York) Prof James Moir (University of York), Dr Peter Levy (UKCEH), Justin Lyons (Natural Resources Wales), Dr Sylvia Toet (University of York), Prof Simon Caporn (Manchester Metropolitan University) and Prof Nancy Dise (UKCEH).
+Experiment conducted by: Nina Overtoom (University of York) in collaboration with Dr Ben Keane (University of York), Prof James Moir (University of York), Dr Peter Levy (UKCEH), Justin Lyons (Natural Resources Wales), Dr Sylvia Toet (University of York), Prof Simon Caporn (Manchester Metropolitan University) and Prof Nancy Dise (UKCEH).

 Experiment goal: To examine how drought and warming affects peatbogs